Climate change in Vietnam: Economic impacts

 Vietnam's geography of long coastal areas and monsoon rains makes its land and people highly sensitive to the above-mentioned results such as elevations in sea levels and the intensification of weather extremes that climate change will bring.
 While the magnitude and speed of such trends remains unclear, there is sufficient certainty in the range of likely effects.
 The most obvious and extensive impact is on economic growth, which could be observed in a number of sectors.

 The International Monetary Fund estimates that Vietnam's economic growth may fall by 10% in 2021 due to climate change.
-Vietnam's coastline is 3,200 kilometers long and 70 percent of its population lives in coastal areas and low‐lying deltas.
+Vietnam's coastline is 3,200 kilometers long and 70 percent of its population lives in coastal areas and low-lying deltas.
 Given the country's concentration of population and economic assets in exposed areas, the negative impact on industrial production and economic growth could be unimaginable.
 A 1-meter rise in sea level would partially inundate 11 percent of the population and 7 percent of agricultural land.
+The agricultural industry in Vietnam may suffer a decline in GDP between 0.7% and 2.4% by 2050 as a result of climate change and natural disasters.

 Also, extreme natural disasters has caused huge Vietnamese casualties and property damage.
 In the first half of 2016, water intrusion, heavy rainfall, and extremely cold weather resulted in 37 deaths and 108 injuries, disaster losses are estimated to be 757 million US dollars.